How to Open a Smoke Shop: 5 Key Steps for Success

 I. Business overview

 This section outlines key details about your business.
-Be sure to include type of shop, location, ownership structure, funding, and your short- and long-term plans.
+Be sure to include the type of shop, location, ownership structure, funding, and your short- and long-term plans.

 Ask yourself: